State Fire Marshal: ‘Cause of Rohler Rink fire undetermined’ - Austin Daily Herald

 The Brownsdale Fire Department responded to the scene and received mutual aid from the Adams, Austin, Dexter and Rose Creek Fire Departments.
 The Brownsdale Police Department, Mower County Sheriff’s Office and Minnesota State Patrol also responded to the scene.

-One firefighter sustained non-life threatening injuries and another suffered from smoke inhalation, according to Brownsdale Fire Chief David Pike..
+One firefighter sustained non-life threatening injuries and another suffered from smoke inhalation, according to Brownsdale Fire Chief David Pike.

-Wolf states in the report that the condition of the building hampered the investigation.
+Wolf stated in the report that the damage hampered the investigation.

 “Based upon the severity of damage to the structure, contents, wiring, and any electrical items, it is not possible to even determine an exact area of origin,” Wolf noted in his report.
 “We concluded the day with an undetermined area of origin and cause.”